 While I still keep my short sleeve tees accessible during the fall and often wear them, I do like to have a good selection of 3/4 length and long sleeve tees in my fall wardrobe.
 I suggest you have several good, comfortable and well fitting long sleeve or 3/4 length sleeve t-shirts in neutrals like white, off white, grey or black.

 Do your wardrobe essential tees have to be basic crew or v-neck?
 No. No, they do not.
 Choose wardrobe essentials that reflect your personal style and that will work with versatility in your personal wardrobe.
-The puff sleeve tee is very on trend and would reflect a romantic personal style aesthetic among others.
+The puff sleeve tee as well as the henley collar is very on trend and would reflect a romantic personal style aesthetic among others.